Fitness and nutrition training for recovery from substance abuse

 That’s why every RCA facility has a gym and most have a personal trainer.
-Bracebridge Hall’s personal trainer, Paul Norris, helps patients make healthy choices to support both their physical and emotional well-being.
-Norris works with each one of our patients to under their current physical well-being.
-From here, he creates a personalized plan which includes physical and mental goals, exercise routines, and nutrition.
+Our trainers help you make healthy choices to support both your physical and emotional well-being while in treatment.
+They’ll work with every patient to understand their current physical well-being.
+From here, a personalized plan which includes physical and mental goals, exercise routines, and nutrition is created.

 When combined with addiction treatment, working with a personal trainer can:

 Improve emotional and mental health.
 Studies show exercise can help moderate the brain’s dopamine levels.
 Instead of the brain counting on addictive substances to get that release of feel-good neurotransmitters, it’ll associate exercise with happiness instead.

 Create new healthy habits.
 Reintroducing structure and good habits into daily life creates a healthy routine, which is critical for long-term recovery.
 These newfound, healthy routines provide a renewed hope at a new lifestyle – one with structure for during and after treatment.

 Help cut back on pain.
 The Centers for Disease Control & Prevention (CDC) found that physical therapy has been shown to work better for long-term health vs. prescription opioid painkillers.
 Therefore, working with a personal trainer during addiction treatment can help moderate pain, as you work towards strengthening your body and fighting the disease of addiction.

 Foster a sense of community.
 Close friendships are created when patients exceed fitness goals – they cheer one another on and work together to get better.
 Having a strong social support is essential in recovery; it gives you the emotional support and positive strengthening you need to keep going.

 A healthy new routine